Best Buy Memorial Day sale 2022 — top deals we like

-Memorial Day sales are more than just deep discounts on grills and patio furniture.
-Electronics retailers like Best Buy offer solid Memorial Day deals on laptops, tablets, monitors, headphones, video games, and more.
+This year's Best Buy Memorial Day sale isn't all about discounts on grills and patio furniture.
+The big box retailer also offers epic Memorial Day deals on laptops, tablets, monitors, headphones, video games, and more.

 So before you pack for your weekend getaway, there are plenty of Memorial Day sales to shop right now.
 Whether you want to upgrade your personal computer, upgrade your storage or expand your game library, it's a great time to save.